 Read on to find out.

-Quick Summary: LifePoints is an online survey site where you can earn points for answering questions largely related to your consumer habits.
-The minimum cash out threshold to redeem your points is $5.
+Bottom Line: LifePoints is an online survey site where you can earn points for answering questions largely related to your consumer habits.
+The minimum cash-out threshold to redeem your points is $5.
 Lifepoints offers 10 points when you sign up.

 What Is LifePoints?

-LifePoints is similar to other online survey sites, like Survey Junkie or MyPoints.
-You earn points for answering questions largely related to your consumer habits.
+LifePoints is similar to other online survey sites, such as Survey Junkie or Branded Surveys.
+You earn points by participating in surveys, mini-polls, product testing, and behavior tracking largely related to your consumer habits.
 For example, you may be asked about your travel habits, the sorts of products you buy, and which services you’ve signed up for.